 Selected Publications and Recent Work

 - Miftakhova, A; Judd, K.L.; Lontzek, T.S.; Schmedders, K.: Statistical approximation of high-dimensional climate models.
-Revise and resubmit at the Journal of Econometrics.
+Conditionally accepted at the Journal of Econometrics.

 - Cai, Y.; Judd, K.L.; Lontzek, T.S.: The social cost of carbon with economic and climate risks.
-Revise and resubmit at the Journal of Political Economy.
+Journal of Political Economy, forthcoming.

 - Cai, Y.; Lenton, T.M.; Lontzek, T.S.
 (2016): Risk of multiple climate tipping points should trigger a rapid reduction in CO2 emissions.
 In: Nature Climate Change.